-13.2 Walsall Safeguarding Partnership and Walsall Council offers training in Safeguarding Children and Young People, Child Protection, Safer Recruitment, and other topics relating to safeguarding children.
+- 13.5 Safer Recruitment training is available to all relevant staff and Trustees who are involved in the recruitment process. - 13.6 Walsall Safeguarding Partnership and Walsall Council offers training in Safeguarding Children and Young People, Child Protection, Safer Recruitment, and other topics relating to safeguarding children.
 Staff training is not only crucial in protecting children and young people, but also makes them aware of how they can protect themselves against allegations.